matthewwwakeham/Single-Layer-Perceptron-Neural-Network/README.md

 # lowlevelneuralnetwork
-Single layer perceptron neural network explanation.

 Neural networks are made up of layers of nodes which are interconnected.
 These nodes are also called neurons or artificial neurons.
 The building block of a neural network is a perceptron.
 It is a basic model of a biological neuron.

-Single layer perceptron:
+Below is an example of a single layer perceptron neural nework.

 1. Input Layer
    Assume two input features: x1 and x2.
 These could be two features of an image.